Francesca Albanese: Support for Albanese

-Sanctions by the U.S.
+Sanctions by the United States

-In July 2025 the United States Department of the Treasury under the Trump administration imposed sanctions on Albanese under Executive Order 14203 naming her a "specially designated national", thus forbidding all U.S. persons and companies from doing business with her, except as necessary to the wind down of any transaction involving Albanese until 8 August 2025.
-The U.S. Secretary of State Marco Rubio was quoted saying in this regard: "Albanese's campaign of political and economic warfare against the United States and Israel will no longer be tolerated."
+In July 2025, the United States Department of the Treasury under the Trump administration imposed sanctions on Albanese under Executive Order 14203, naming her a "specially designated national", thus forbidding all US persons and companies from doing business with her, except as necessary to the wind down of any transaction involving Albanese until 8 August 2025.
+The US Secretary of State Marco Rubio was quoted as saying: "Albanese's campaign of political and economic warfare against the United States and Israel will no longer be tolerated".

+Georgetown University stated in December 2025 that Albanese was no longer an affiliate scholar in compliance with the sanctions.

+Belgium foreign minister Maxime Prévot criticised the sanctions.
+Spain prime minister Pedro Sánchez has called on the European Union to block the sanctions.
 Albanese called the sanctions "obscene" and said that she was being punished for her "pursuit of justice".
-The move was criticized by Amnesty International as a "disgraceful affront to international justice".
+The move was criticised by Amnesty International as a "disgraceful affront to international justice".
 The editorial board of The Wall Street Journal praised the move as overdue.

+In May 2026, US district judge Richard J. Leon blocked the sanctions against Albanese, ruling that they violated Albanese's First Amendment rights.
+The same month, the Court of Appeals for the D.C.
+Circuit, in a per curiam order, granted the Trump administration's motion for an administrative stay of Leon's order.

 Awards

-In April 2023 Albanese received the International Stefano Chiarini Award (Premio Internazionale Stefano Chiarini) in recognition of journalistic work covering Palestine and the Middle East.
+In April 2023, Albanese received the International Stefano Chiarini Award (Premio Internazionale Stefano Chiarini) in recognition of her journalistic work covering Palestine and the Middle East.

-Albanese was chosen as the Passblue UN Person of the Year for 2024.
+She was chosen as the Passblue UN Person of the Year for 2024.
 Passblue said Albanese and the other nominees "demonstrated strong leadership in 2024 to uphold the UN Charter, advocate for universal human rights, act to ensure international humanitarian law and promote peace and nonviolence throughout the world".

 On 12 February 2025, Albanese received the Dutch "Dries van Agt Prize" from The Rights Forum, which honors individuals and organizations that make a strong commitment to human rights and international law in Palestine.

-In March 2025, the Islamic Republic News Agency reported that Albanase received the Iranian "Dr. Taghi Ebtekar Award" for her work on the humanitarian situation in Gaza and her outstanding documentation and reporting of the abuses taking place there.
+In March 2025, the Islamic Republic News Agency reported that Albanese received the Iranian "Dr. Taghi Ebtekar Award" for her work on the humanitarian situation in Gaza and her outstanding documentation and reporting of the abuses taking place there.
+On 2 April 2026, Albanese received a joint honorary doctorate from three Flemish universities: the University of Antwerp, Ghent University and Vrije Universiteit Brussel.

+On 7 May 2026, Spain prime minister Pedro Sánchez awarded Albanese the Order of Civil Merit, one of the country's highest civilian honors, for her "extensive work in documenting and denouncing violations of international law in Gaza".

+Personal life

+Albanese married Massimiliano Calì, a World Bank official, and they have two children.
+As of 2025, she lives in Tunis, Tunisia.